snac-cooperative/technical-docs/tat_requirements/plan.md

 - CPF record merge, combine fields, deprecate old ARKs, mint new ARK

 - coding style, class template (architect Robbie)

+Tag system
+---

+The tags are very similar to vocabulary entryies in that the tag values are controlled.
+The difference being a weaker moderation of tags and more readiness to create new tags (types).
+The tag table would consist of tag, value and is essentially a name-value system.
+If we create tags, should we try to enforce some data typing, that is: string, int, date, float, etc.?

 Code we use off the shelf